HR employee resources - Clarification to ranked faculty FTE reduction (part-time appointment)

 Clarifying Statement.
 Faculty requesting a reduction in load for one semester or more should go through the process of an MOU and approvals.
 FMLA leave calculations should not be used as the basis for the load.

-- A reduction in instructional duties are the primary focus of a reduced FTE/part-time contract for ranked faculty the university to be able to utilize the vacancy salary savings to cover courses.
+- A reduction in instructional duties are the primary focus of a reduced FTE/part-time contract for ranked faculty in order for the university to be able to utilize the vacancy salary savings to cover courses.

-- 80% would be for a reduction in teaching a 3-credit* course each semester course only with no change to service expectations.
+- 80% would be for a reduction in teaching a 3-credit* course, each semester.
+This applies to a reduction in teaching only with no change to service expectations.

 - 75% would be a reduction in teaching a 3-credit* course and some modification to service expectations such as advising, etc.